RTC (Cape Verde): Television

-The first transmissions of television in Cape Verde began under the name Televisão Experimental de Cabo Verde or TEVEC, it started on March 12, 1975, less than four months before independence and started operating on December 31 later in the year.
-It had 22 professionals and broadcast three shows a week for several hours.
+Corsino Flores set up the project for the television service, beginning investments in equipment and obtaining staff.
+The national television corporation was given the name Televisão Experimental de Cabo Verde or TEVEC, it started on March 12, 1984, nine years independence and started operating its regular service on December 31, 1984.
+It had 22 professionals and broadcast three days a week for several hours.

 Over the years, TEVEC grew and increased its frequencies and transmissions.
+In its early years, the station broadcast four hours a day, from 8pm to midnight, using the SECAM-DK system.